 Making Science Accessible

-Science cannot progress without drawing on every possible kind of person and their questions and ideas.
-To bring people to science we must also take science to the people, and do so in digestible, relevant, and enjoyable forms.
 We face an ever continuing need for the next generation of inventors, explorers / astronauts, scientists, engineers, creatives, and well-informed diplomats; starting to attract and recruit the most passionate and talented of learners in university classrooms is far too late!
-People who we should help to appreciate how science and learning is useful to humankind.
-This work of popular science is intended to enthuse young people and inspire their imaginations in the infinite wonders of the great beyond.
+So we must reach out to younger peolple too, so as to help to them grasp and be captivated by how science and learning is useful to humankind.
+This work of popular science is intended to enthuse young people and inspire their imaginations in the infinite wonders of space.

 **Book project underway.
 Web page under construction**